makenosound/jquery-placeheld/README.markdown

 ## Overview ##

-jQuery plugin that provide fallback support for HTML5 placeholder attributes in browsers that don't yet support it.
+jQuery plugin that provides fallback support for HTML5 placeholder attributes in browsers that don't yet support it.

 ## Usage ##